cedricwalter/CedXmlRPC/README.md

 + Available in GitHub

 To Install
-Download the package https://github.com/cedricwalter/CedXmlRPC/raw/master/pkg_xmlrpc_j33_j34_3.4.8.zip and upload using Joomla installer.
+Download the repository as zip and upload using Joomla installer.